Dreaming381/Latios-Framework-Documentation/Psyshock Physics/README.md

 ### Infinite Layers

-So fun fact, Unity.Physics default `BuildPhysicsWorldSystem` doesn’t have one broadphase structure.
+Fun fact, Unity.Physics default `BuildPhysicsWorldSystem` doesn’t have one broadphase structure.
 It has two.
 One is for statics, and the other is for dynamics.
 It performs a Bipartite check between the two.
-So if Bipartite checks are cheaper than building the static world broadphase every frame, is there a reason why we don’t just build a broadphase structure for each group of colliders we care about?
+So then if Bipartite checks are cheaper than building the static world broadphase every frame, is there a reason why we don’t just build a broadphase structure for each group of colliders we care about?

 That was the question I asked myself, and then I said, “No, there is not!”

-So instead of building two large broadphase structures with layer masks and then untangling the results, you can build a [CollisionLayer](Collision%20Layers.md) per unique `EntityQuery` (or from arbitrary data from a job).
+Instead of building two large broadphase structures with layer masks and then untangling the results, you can build a [CollisionLayer](Collision%20Layers.md) per unique `EntityQuery` (or from arbitrary data from a job).
 Then you can ask for all collisions within a single layer or for the collisions between layers.